hyehudai/wireduck/README.md

 This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.

 ---
-# Wireduck Extension
+# DuckDB Wireduck Extension
 ![Description](./docs/wireduck.jpg)

-This extension, Wireduck, allow you to ... <extension_goal>.
+This extension, Wireduck, allow you to read PCAP files using duckdb.
+It uses behind the scenes the tshark utility and allows flexible parsing and analysis of network captures.

+## Prerequities
+tshark ( installed part of wireshark) is installed.

 ## Building
 ### Managing dependencies